-As of July 1, 2009, \$3.00 billion of Commonwealth guaranteed bonds of the Authority (including the Bonds) will be outstanding.
-Including the refunding of the Refunded Bonds and the conversion of the FSA Insured Bonds, maximum annual debt service on these bonds is \$250.3 million in fiscal year 2011, with their final maturity being July 1, 2037.
+As of July 1, 2009, \$3.0 billion of Commonwealth guaranteed bonds of the Authority are outstanding.
+Excluding the refunding of the Refunded Interest, maximum annual debt service on these bonds is \$250.3 million in fiscal year 2011, with their final maturity being July 1, 2037.
 No payments under the Commonwealth guaranty have been required to date for these bonds.

-As of June 30, 2009, \$267 million of Commonwealth guaranteed bonds of Government Development Bank will be outstanding.
+As of June 30, 2009, \$267 million of Commonwealth guaranteed bonds of Government Development Bank are outstanding.
 No payments under the Commonwealth guaranty have been required for these bonds.

-As of June 30, 2009, Government Development Bank will hold approximately \$181 million of the Port of the Americas Authority's outstanding bonds, which are guaranteed by the Commonwealth.
+As of June 30, 2009, Government Development Bank holds approximately \$181 million of the Port of the Americas Authority's outstanding bonds, which are guaranteed by the Commonwealth.
 The Port of the Americas Authority is authorized to issue and Government Development Bank is authorized to purchase its bonds guaranteed by the Commonwealth in a maximum aggregate principal amount of \$250 million.
 The proceeds from these bonds will be used to continue the development of the Port of the Americas.
 No payments under the Commonwealth guaranty have been required for these bonds.
 See "Other Public Corporations-Port of the Americas Authority" under Public Corporations in the Commonwealth Report.

-As of June 30, 2009, the aggregate outstanding principal amount of obligations of the Puerto Rico Aqueduct and Sewer Authority ("PRASA") guaranteed by the Commonwealth will be \$912 million.
-This amount will consist of \$284.7 million in revenue bonds sold to the public, \$309.8 million in bonds issued to the United States Department of Agriculture, Rural Development, and \$317.5 million of loans by the State Revolving (Clean Water and Safe Drinking Water Act) Funds for the benefit of PRASA.
+As of June 30, 2009, the aggregate outstanding principal amount of obligations of the Puerto Rico Aqueduct and Sewer Authority ("PRASA") guaranteed by the Commonwealth are \$912 million.
+This amount consists of \$284.7 million in revenue bonds sold to the public, \$309.8 million in bonds issued to the United States Department of Agriculture, Rural Development, and \$317.5 million of loans by the State Revolving (Clean Water and Safe Drinking Water Act) Funds for the benefit of PRASA.
 From January 1997 through fiscal year 2005, the Commonwealth made debt service payments under its guaranty.
 Beginning with the debt service payment due January 1, 2006, the Commonwealth stopped making guarantee payments on these obligations and PRASA resumed making payment on this debt.
 In the event PRASA is unable to make any portion of the future debt service payments on its guaranteed obligations, the Commonwealth would be required once more to make such payments from the General Fund under its guarantee.
 See "Other Public Corporations-Puerto Rico Aqueduct and Sewer Authority" under Public Corporations in the Commonwealth Report.